SinxCode/SinxCode/README.md

 Hello There<img align="center" alt="Rafa-Js" height="30" width="35" src="https://lumiere-a.akamaihd.net/v1/images/image_24de51ea.gif">   I'm Sinx :)

+My name is Gabriel, but you can call me 'Sinx'.
+I'm a System's Analyst with expertise in DataBase solutions.
+Here I want to share some studies and personal projects of mine.

 - 🔭 I’m currently working as DBA;
 - 🌱 I’m currently learning Python, Dart and Flutter;